-Tags Attributes Description heap The root element. -1 Element that references a Java class. class name Class type (<classtype>)</classtype> id Unique identifier of the class. superclass Identifier of the superclass of this class. .
-In the same Element that references a Java object. object id Unique identifier of this object. class Fully qualified name of the class of this object. array Element that references a Java array. array id Unique identifier of this array. class Fully qualified name of the class of this array. elementsType Type of the elements of this array. length Array length. otminal itomal Element that references a java.lang.String literal. stringLiteral id Unique identifier of this object. class Id of java.lang.String class.
-C: 1.1 Element that references the field of an object or a class. field name Name of this field. id Object or Array identifier, if it holds a reference. type Type of this field, if it holds a base type. value Value of this field, if it holds a base type.
+Tags Attributes Description

+heap The root element.

+Element that references a Java class.

+class nama Class type (<classtype>)</classtype>

+name Unique identifier of the class.

+id ·

+superclass Identifier of the superclass of this class.

+object Element that references a Java object.

+object id Unique identifier of this object.

+class Fully qualified name of the class of this object.

+01000 Element that references a Java array.

+array id Unique identifier of this array.

+class Fully qualified name of the class of this array.

+Type of the elements of this array.

+length Array length.

+Element that references a java.lang.String literal.

+stringLiteral id Unique identifier of this object.

+class Id of java.lang.String class.

+0. 7.1 Element that references the field of an object or a class.

+field name Name of this field.

+id Object or Array ider Object or Array identifier, if it holds a reference.

+type Type of this field, if it holds a base type.

+value Value of this field, if it holds a base type.